SoilGit/Validation-of-categorical-maps/README.md

-Installation: Click green **Clone or Download Repository**, Click **Download ZIP file**, Save zip file to C://Temp, extract files, right click *CatValidStep3.R* and open with RStudio, adjust user inputs in RStudio, run script, repeat with *CatValidStep5.R* and so on.
+**Installation:** Click green **Clone or Download** button, select **Download ZIP**, save zip file to C://Temp, extract files, right click *CatValidStep3.R* and open with RStudio, adjust user inputs in RStudio, run script, repeat with *CatValidStep5.R* and so on.
+Always source files from this respository so that you have the latest version.
 You will need RStudio and R loaded to your computer.

-Usage: This project is wriiten to assist with validating categorical class maps, both vector and raster type.
+**Usage:** This project is wriiten to assist with validating categorical class maps, both vector and raster type.

-Contributing: If you can see improvements that can be made, please do a *pull request* or raise an *issue*.
+**Contributing:** If you can see improvements that can be made, please do a *pull request* or raise an *issue*.

-Credits: This is an implementation of the model validation method described in Section 6.1 Using R for Digital Soil Mapping (Malone *et al.* 2017) and is based on Congalton (1991).
+**Credits:** This is an implementation of the model validation method described in Section 6.1 Using R for Digital Soil Mapping (Malone *et al.* 2017) and is based on Congalton (1991).
 Tom Orton (UQ) provided advice and an *R function* to calculate a weighted Kappa based on methods by Agresti (2002c) and Spitzer *et al.* (1967).
 Implementation by Peter Zund (DES).

-License: Free to use with acknowledgement.
+**License:** Free to use with acknowledgement.

 ### Further detail
 1. Define what is to be validated.